Rinne stops 31 shots, Predators beat Oilers 2-0

 Rinne had to be sharp at the start of the third as well, stopping Ryan Nugent-Hopkins on a breakaway at 29 seconds.

 NOTES: Nashville D Matt Irwin played his 200th career NHL game. ...
 Johansen has four points in two games against the Oilers this season. ...
 Nashville is 16-1-5 when scoring first. ...
-Edmonton LW Milan Lucic played his 700th career NHL game. ...
+Lucic played his 700th career NHL game. ...
 The Oilers have not allowed a power-play goal against in their last four games.

 UP NEXT